Israel's measures to fight money laundering and the financing of terrorism and proliferation

 Paris, 10 December 2018 – Israel is achieving good results in identifying and responding to its money-laundering and terrorist financing risks, but needs more focus on supervision and preventive measures.

 The FATF and FATF-Style Regional Body MONEYVAL jointly assessed Israel’s anti-money laundering and counter terrorist financing (AML/CFT) system.
-The Mutual Evaluation Report Israel - 2018
+The assessement is a comprehensive review of the effectiveness of Israel’s measures and their level of compliance with the FATF Recommendations.

 Due to its geographic location, Israel faces a particularly high terrorist financing risk from sources outside Israel, while fraud, tax offences, organised crime, public sector corruption and the use of cash are among the sources of money laundering risk for the country.
 Israel has successfully identified and understood these risks, which is reflected in the country’s anti-money laundering and counter terrorist financing (AML/CFT) policies and activities.